Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

 #### My Backup Pro

+By _Rerware, LLC_.
 Short answer: No - though I didn't even need to download the app to know.

 - ⚠️ Requires payment of 69,00 kr before downloading - didn't want to immediately pay for this, so going to look at the description and available screenshots to evaluate it.